tarwn/lessthandot-hugo/blogs/content/posts/2010-08-24-lazy-dba-email-this-stuff.md

 Let me first say, wow!
 Extended Events are event driven logging that has the ability to capture information that is vital to troubleshooting and automating being truly proactive in finding and resolving problems before they begin.
 And that was a mouthful but Extended Events have given us a mouth full in the ability to really key in on problems and events as they happen.

 There are several things we can do with Extended Events.
 Events like Deadlocks and System Resources usage to name two major events.
 Jonathan Kehayias ([Twitter][1] | [Blog][2]) covers Deadlocks in great depth [here][3].
-Jonathan also wrote one of the best whitepapers I’ve seen on Extended Events to date [here][4].
+Jonathan also wrote one of the best whitepapers I've seen on Extended Events to date [here][4].
 A good example of system resources and Events is CPU usage.
 Everyone has had CPU problems at one time or another.
 Even [BOL][5] notes the use of Extended Events for troubleshooting CPU.
 Really, it is that useful of a method to monitor and troubleshoot CPU problems.

 I think we can mostly agree that bad execution plans cause high and out of control CPU usage.
 It is commonly the first place to look when your CPU suddenly jumps and hovers around the 50-100% mark (in my case, getting the tremors when it hits 20% for longer than a second).
-I’m not going to rewrite the same code that is out there to set up Extended Events to capture high CPU because Paul Randal ([Twitter][6] | [Blog][6]) does a very good job of that [here][7].
+I'm not going to rewrite the same code that is out there to set up Extended Events to capture high CPU because Paul Randal ([Twitter][6] | [Blog][6]) does a very good job of that [here][7].
 And this series of Lazy DBA articles are meant to be quick and short.

-The following statement from Paul’s blog shows the test for events and where email notifications come into play
+The following statement from Paul's blog shows the test for events and where email notifications come into play

 ```SQL
 SELECT COUNT (*) FROM sys.fn_xe_file_target_read_file